LuigimonSoft/Rust-Base-Backend/README.md

 To enable Swagger documentation in the project, ensure that the necessary dependencies are included and configured to generate the OpenAPI specification, which can then be served and viewed using tools like Swagger UI.

 The `utoipa-swagger-ui` crate downloads the Swagger UI assets at build time.
 Ensure network access is available, or provide an alternate archive URL via the `SWAGGER_UI_DOWNLOAD_URL` environment variable before running `cargo build` or `cargo test`.

+### Token Authentication
+Two additional endpoints demonstrate a secure token flow:

+- `POST /api/v1/auth/token` – generates a cryptographically secure, short‑lived token.
+- `GET /api/v1/protected` – returns protected data and requires the token in an `Authorization: Bearer <token>` header.

+To test using Swagger UI:
+1. Open `/api/v1/swagger-ui` in the browser.
+2. Execute the `POST /auth/token` endpoint and copy the returned token.
+3. Click the **Authorize** button in Swagger and enter `Bearer <token>` as the value.
+4. Call `GET /protected`; it will respond only when a valid token is supplied.

 ## Getting Started